MikroElektronika/mikrosdk_click_v2/clicks/i2cisolator5/README.md

 \mainpage Main Page

 ---
-# I2C Isolator 5 click
+# I2C Isolator 5 Click

 > I2C Isolator 5 Click is a compact add-on board that offers completely isolated bidirectional communication.
 This board features ISO1644, a hot-swappable bidirectional I2C isolator with enhanced EMC and GPIOs from Texas Instruments.
 The ISO1644 provides two bidirectional channels, supporting a completely isolated I2C interface that eliminates the need for splitting I2C signals into separate transmit and receive signals for use with standalone optocouplers.